The State Program on Broadband Infrastructure Development in Georgia

 The Project - "Harmonization of Digital Markets in the Eastern Partnership countries (HDM)"

-The goal of the project - "Harmonisation of Digital Markets in the EaP(HDM)" is to promote the harmonization of digital markets by implementing joint projects and integration and harmonization of legislative, administrative and technological systems for the national IT policy.
+Sinc 2014 the project - "Harmonization of Digital Markets (HDM)" is ongoing the aim of which is to support the process of harmonization of digital markets between the EU and Eastern Partnership countries, development of digital economy and society through joint projects, harmonization and integration of legislative, administrative and technological systems of national ICT policy.

 Under the project is established new EU4Digital ‘’digital skills (eSkills)’’, ‘’ICT Innovation (ICT Innovation)’’, ‘’electronic identification and trust services; network and information security and cyber security (Trust&Secure)’’, “electronic Trade (eTrade)’’, ‘’electronic health (eHealth)’’ and electronic communications regulatory authorities EU4Digital: Telecom networks.